Easy chocolate digestive truffle recipe

 Chocolate truffles may be up there as some of the most expensive chocolates to buy in shops, but you can actually make them at home for very little cost.

-Granted, they might not be exactly the same as the ones you get in-store, but they are still delicious and seem really indulgent despite the small price tag.
+Granted, they might not be exactly the same as the ones you get in-store.
+But, they're still delicious and seem really indulgent despite the small price tag.

 The taste and simplicity of these digestive truffles will see you wanting to batch-make them in the hundreds, whether as thoughtful gifts for others or as post-study treats for yourself.
 You deserve it.